-“Sleek, chic and discreet apartment-suites with 1-3 bedrooms: a luxurious sanctuary in central London”
+“Sleek, chic and discreet apartments with 1-3 bedrooms: a luxurious sanctuary in central London”

 - Hotel-style luxuries (Frette linens, Artisan du Chocolat chocolates, Ren toiletries) with the privacy of an apartment